CEOP: Child Exploitation and Online Protection Command

 1K Miss Khanum.
 LSA: Miss Shields.

-Mrs Taylor supporting and teaching across all year 1 classes.
+Mrs Rahman supporting and teaching across all Year 1 classes.

 If you have any questions, then please don’t hesitate to ask one of the Year 1 team.